stevenojobs7301/Tsunami/README.md

 ## Features

-- Over 20 integrated messaging and calling APIs included with JSON
+- Over 20 integrated messaging and calling APIs included within api.py
 - Unlimited (with abuse protection) and super-fast bombing with multithreading
 - Possibility of international API support in future updates of this script
-- Flexible with addition of newer APIs with the help of JSON documents
+- Flexible with addition of newer APIs with the help of api.py file
 - Actively supported by the developers with frequent updates and bug-fixes
-- Intuitive auto-update feature and notification fetch feature included
-- Recently made free and open-source for community contributions
+- Made for free and open-source usage, in case of any query feel free to contact
-- Modular codebase and snippets can be easily embedded in other program

 ## Usage: